surveilling...

 Think of them as your reluctant AI whistleblower, spilling the messy secrets of Big Tech, mass surveillance, and the climate-wrecking nonsense behind it all.
 Because let’s be real: if AI is supposed to be “smart,” why does it keep working for the worst people?

-With Professor Robot, we’re hacking the narrative.
-And we want you in on it.
+With Professor Robot, we’re hacking the narrative!

 Innovation or Incineration?
 The True Cost of AI